Think all hot water systems are the same?

 Here are a few of the top factors for your consideration.

-Start by considering the utilities you have available to your home and currently in place for your hot water.
+Start by considering the utilities you have available to your home and currently in place.

 Do you have electric, gas, heat pump, or solar?